Tax benefits of EIS for start-up companies

 Companies must raise their first investment under EIS within seven years of making their first commercial sale or 10 years if the company is a KIC.

-No age limit applies to companies raising an investment where the amount of the relevant investment together with any other relevant investments made within a 30-day period is at least 50% of the company’s annual turnover, averaged over the previous five years, the company uses the funds to enter into a new product/geographical market and the company has previously met this condition (entering into a new market etc) and at least some of the funds will be used for the same activity.
+No age limit applies to company investment raises where the amount of the relevant investment together with any other relevant investments made within a 30-day period is at least 50% of the company’s annual turnover.
+This is averaged over the previous five years, plus the company uses the funds to enter into a new product/geographical market.
+Fianlly, the company has previously met this condition (entering into a new market etc) and at least some of the funds will be used for the same activity.

 Use of funds raised and time limit

-Any funds raised via a qualifying EIS issue must be employed for the purposes of a qualifying business activity by either:
+Any funds raised via a EIS issue must be used for a qualifying business activity by either of the following dates:

-• The end of 24 months commencing with the share issue date, or if later
+• Firstly, the end of 24 months commencing with the share issue date, or if later

-• The end of 24 months commencing with the start of the qualifying trade i.e. where the company is preparing to carry on the trade at the time of the issue date.
+• Secondly, the end of 24 months commencing with the start of the qualifying trade.
+In other words where the company is preparing to carry on the trade at the time of the issue date.

 It is a specific requirement that money raised from EIS investments must be used to promote your company’s growth and development.
-This phrase is not defined and so must take its ordinary meaning. must be used to do more than maintain your company’s current status.
+Therefore because this phrase is not defined it must take its ordinary meaning.
+In other words, must be used to do more than maintain your company’s current status.

-Therefore in order to obtain the tax benefits of EIS the capital raised cannot simply be used to fund pre-existing day-to-day expenditure or to acquire all or part of an existing business.
-Repayment of a loan is not sufficient by itself to meet the condition.
-HMRC consider that indicators of growth would be increased revenues, customer base and/or number of employees.
+Therefore in order to obtain the tax benefits of EIS the capital raised cannot simply be used to fund pre-existing day-to-day expenditure.
+Moreover to acquire all or part of an existing business.
+Therefore repayment of a loan is not sufficient by itself to meet the condition.
+HMRC consider that growth indicators would be increased revenues, customer base and/or number of employees.

 Withdrawal of relief

-Income Tax relief given may be withdrawn in a later year if the ongoing requirements are not met as set out in the legislation.
-For example the investor becomes connected with the company or the company ceases to be a ‘qualifying’ company.
+Income Tax relief can be withdrawn in a later tax year where the ongoing requirements are not met.
+These are clearly set out in the legislation.
+For example the investor becomes connected or the company ceases to be a ‘qualifying’ company.

 Capital Gains Tax Benefits

-No CGT is charged on a gain on disposal of EIS shares, on which Income Tax relief has been given, after the minimum holding period of three years, provided the company is trading at the time the shares were acquired.
-This period runs from the date that the company starts trading if that start date is 2 years after the share issue and the company has been preparing to trade.
+No CGT is charged on a EIS share disposal, after the minimum three year holding period.
+This is provided income tax relief was claimed on the original investment.
+Additionally the company should have been trading at the time of the share acquisition.
+Furthermore this holding period commences the date the company starts trading.
+Although only if that start date is 2 years after the share issue and the company has been preparing to trade.

-If disposal takes place within the minimum holding period the gain is not exempt.
-Where Income Tax relief was not given on the entire EIS subscription, the CGT exemption is restricted pro-rata, unless full Income Tax relief was not available simply because the taxpayer’s Income Tax liability was too low.
+If a share disposal occurs within the minimum holding period any gain is not exempt.
+Where Income Tax relief was not given on the entire EIS subscription, there is a pro--rata restriction applied to the exemption.
+The only exception is where full Income Tax relief was unavailable because the taxpayer’s Income Tax liability was too low.

 Deferral relief

-CGT can be deferred if capital proceeds are invested in EIS shares even if the investor is connected with the company
+CGT can be deferred if sale proceeds are invested in EIS shares, even if the investor is connected with the company

-The gain can be realised from any asset but the share investment must take place in the period of one year before or three years after the disposal of the asset (i.e. the gain to be deferred must be made in the period three years before or one year after the EIS investment).
+A capital gain can be deferred from the disposal of any asset.
+However, the share investment must take place in the period of one year before, or three years after the disposal of the asset concerned.
+In other words, the gain to be deferred must be made in the period three years before or one year after the EIS investment.

-There is no upper limit on the total amount of qualifying reinvestments which can be made in a year, but the amount that can be invested in a single company is limited to £5m
+There is no upper limit on the total amount of qualifying reinvestments which can be made in a year, but there is a single company restriction of £5m

-A deferred gain can come back into charge if the EIS shares are disposed of, other than to a spouse or civil partner.
-The shares cease to be qualifying EIS shares, the investor becomes non-resident, with a limited exception where this is due to employment.
-This revived gain can be deferred by making further qualifying investments and claiming relief again.
+A deferred gain can come back into charge if the EIS shares are disposed of, other than to a spouse or civil partner, the shares cease to be EIS qualifying, the investor becomes non-resident .Although there is a limited exception where someone becomes non-UK resident due to employment.
+This revived gain can be deferred by making further qualifying EIS investments and claiming relief again.

 Loss Relief

-If EIS shares are disposed of at a loss at any time, the loss, after any Income Tax relief has been taken into account, can be offset against income for that year and the previous year instead of being offset against capital gains.
+If EIS shares are disposed of at a loss relief is available after taking into account any Income Tax relief previously claimed.
+The resulting loss can be offset against income for that tax year and the previous tax year.
+This is instead of being offset against capital gains.

 HMRC Advance assurance

-Given the complexities surrounding the tax benefits of EIS this process should be considered as an opportunity to obtain assurance regarding the applicability of EIS relief, particularly where any of the anti-avoidance provisions might apply.
-This is a topic we will be covering in a separate post.
+Given the complexities surrounding the tax benefits of EIS this process should be considered as an opportunity to obtain HMRC assurance that EIS relief applies.
+Moreover particularly where anti-avoidance provisions might apply.

 For more useful information, check out our Ebooks here.